 We prefer the DD-WRT navigation the most since it seems to make the most sense and it is easy to find any settings/ commands that you might not know where it is located.
 We also like the fact that it is horizontal and the tab system makes it easier to see through the options.

-The Sabai and Tomato are essentially the same once you open the Advanced options in Sabai par VPN which is prioritised for it.
+The Sabai and Tomato are essentially the same once you open the Advanced options in Sabai par VPN which is prioritized for it.
 Though they have a slightly odd layout it isn't overly complicated and just needs some getting used to.

-We have a 30.0/3.0Mbps internet connection all of which we are able to utilise, independent of firmware, when our PC is wired to the router which in turn is connected to the modem.
+We have a 30.0/3.0Mbps internet connection all of which we are able to utilize, independent of firmware, when our PC is wired to the router which in turn is connected to the modem.
 To test the WiFi Speeds we imagined and average household and placed the router approximately 10 meters from the computer on the other side of a thick concrete wall.
 We maintained all antenna locations the same for the tests and instead used software tweaks to see how much we could improve the connection speeds.

 5.1 WiFi Speeds